jlinoff/lock_files/README.md

 ==========
 [![Releases](https://img.shields.io/github/release/jlinoff/lock_files.svg?style=flat)](https://github.com/jlinoff/lock_file/releases)

-This is a python command line tool to lock (encrypt) or unlock (decrypt) files using AES encryption and a common password.
-This version works in python2 and python3.
+This is a python command line tool to lock (encrypt) or unlock (decrypt) multiple files at a time using AES encryption and a common password.
+This version works in python2 and python3 and can be compatible with `openssl`.

 ## Overview
 You can use it to lock files before they are uploaded to storage services like DropBox or Google Drive.